Brioche Bread

 This post may contain affiliate links.
 Read my full disclosure policy.

 Brioche is a French bread with a fluffy interior, slightly sweet flavor, and shiny golden crust.
-It’s made from an enriched dough, meaning it includes ingredients beyond the basic flour, salt, water, and yeast used to make white or artisan bread.
-These extra ingredients, like butter, eggs and sugar, give brioche a deliciously rich flavor—similar to challah, only richer.
+Made with enriched dough—think butter, eggs, and sugar—it goes beyond the basic flour, salt, water, and yeast of white bread.
+These extras give brioche bread a rich, indulgent flavor that’s similar to challah but even richer.

 Step-by-Step Instructions